ONSdigital/eq-survey-runner/README.md

 ## Updating / Installing dependencies

-We make use of python pip's support for only installing packages if their sha-256 hash matches a known good value.
+We make use of Python pip's support for only installing packages if their sha-256 hash matches a known good value.

-To add a new dependency, try installing the `hashin` python package that calculates a hash and adds it to the local `requirements.txt`.
-When installing the dependencies, always use `--require-hashes` to force this check on downloaded packages.
+To add a new dependency, use `pipenv install [package-name]`, which not only installs the package but Pipenv will also go to the trouble of updating the Pipfile as well.

+NB: both the Pipfile and Pipfile.lock files are required in source control to accurately pin dependencies.

 ## Alpha Survey Runner
 If you're looking for the Survey Runner code from the Alpha then it has been renamed to: alpha-eq-survey-runner